createthis/createthis_vr_ui/README.md

 # NOTES

-* The current version of VRTK adds "None" to the Supported VR SDK manager in Settings -> Player, by default.
+* The current version of VRTK adds `None` to the Supported VR SDK manager in Settings -> Player, by default.
   This makes switching between non-vrtk and vrtk scenes difficult, so we've disabled the *Auto Manage VR Settings* checkbox on the VRTK object in the VRTK scene.
   We've also defaulted the SDK to SteamVR.
 * The TranslucentController.cs script only works with SteamVR at the moment (because VRTK provides no way to change the default controller model material), so the VRTK examples only work with SteamVR.